arashkaffamanesh/multipass-rke-rancher/README.md

-# Rancher Kubernetes Engine and Rancher Server on Multipass VMs (on Mac or Linux)
+# Rancher Kubernetes Engine and Rancher Server on Multipass VMs

 ## Who should use this?